shinnoki/TopCoder/srm585/srm585-div2-easy/LISNumberDivTwo.md

  1)
      {5, 8, 9, 12, 16, 32, 50}
      Returns: 1
-     In this case, sseeqq itself is already strictly increasing.
+     In this case, seq itself is already strictly increasing.
 Thus, the LISNumber of this sequence is 1.
  2)
      {1, 1, 9, 9, 2, 2, 3, 3}